Security: bulletproof your Wordpress blog

 Login LockDown records the IP address and timestamp of every failed WordPress login attempt.
 If more than a certain number of attempts are detected within a short period of time from the same IP range, then the login function is disabled for all requests from that range.
 This helps to prevent brute force password discovery.
 Currently the plugin defaults to a 1 hour lock out of an IP block after 3 failed login attempts within 5 minutes.
 This can be modified via the Options panel.
 Admisitrators can release locked out IP ranges manually from the panel.

-Wordpress scanner
+WordPress scanner

 WordPress Scanner although in its infant phase, supports the following security checks: